-This guide highlights the types of banks in Portugal and explains how to open a bank account in Portugal so that you may send money from and to Portugal securely.
+Find out how to open a bank account in Portugal and the different types of local banks so that you can send money to and from the country securely.

 If you are an expat living or working in Portugal, opening a Portuguese bank account will make things easier when it comes to receiving your salary and paying monthly or regular bills.
 There are several Portuguese banks that you can open an account with, as well as international banks with branches in Portugal.
 Each offers a range of accounts as well as additional services.

-This guide to opening a bank account in Portugal includes information on:
+To learn how to open a bank account in Portugal, read on for information on:

 - Choosing a bank in Portugal